 The diet guidelines used in this study are here.

-A preliminary paper from Dr. Fine's team was just published and the summary of results states
+A preliminary paper from Dr. Fine's team was published and the summary of results states:

 "Preliminary data demonstrate that an insulin-inhibiting diet is safe and feasible in selected patients with advanced cancer.
 The extent of ketosis, but not calorie deficit or weight loss, correlated with stable disease or partial remission."